Machine Unlearning in Speech Emotion Recognition via Forget Set Alone: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This work proposed a machine unlearning approach using adversarial attacks to protect data privacy hidden in emotional speech.
-The proposed approach utilises the forget set only, and generates adversarial samples to help the model preserve the knowledge learnt from the remain set.
-The weights of the speech emotion recognition model are updated by considering parameter importance during unlearning, thereby preserving more knowledge of the remain set.
-The experimental results indicate that the proposed approach can effectively train the model to forget the date to be erased and still perform well on unseen speakers' data for emotion recognition.
-In future efforts, we will validate the effectiveness of the approach in various speech emotion recognition models.
-We will also investigate the approach for forgetting specific emotional classes and sensitive information, such as gender.
+The proposed approach utilises the forget set only, and generates adversarial samples to help the model on data augmentation.
+The weights of the speech emotion recognition model are updated by considering parameter importance during unlearning, preserving more knowledge of the remain set.
+The experimental results indicate that the proposed approach can effectively train the model to forget the date to be erased and still perform well on unseen speakers' data for emotion recognition. \ren{The performance improvement is mainly from the data augmentation effect of adversarial samples, as confirmed by our experiments.
+We observe that simply increasing the size of the forgotten set degrades performance, indicating that more principled adversarial generation strategies (\eg generation of adversarial data from representative prototypes) are needed.
+As the forget set is randomly selected from a single speaker, we will explore the speaker variability in future work.} Finally, we will investigate the approach for forgetting specific emotional classes and sensitive information, such as gender.